MediaCrush/MediaCrush/README.md

 To run the unit tests, simply execute `python tests.py`.

 Note: do **not** execute the test script on a live instance - it clears the storage and database.

+## Updating your Instance

+If you're just running an instance for development and you run into trouble, just clear things out and start over.
+This won't work so well if you're running a persistent instance, however.
+We don't currently have the greatest update procedure and we make breaking changes every now and then.
+I suggest you read through the git log since your last update when you perform one and look for any commits with [noupdate] in the extended commit message.
+The extended commit message on these commits will describe the manual intervention required to upgrade to that commit.
+If you run into trouble, visit us on IRC.